thisisamirv/fastLowess-R/README.md

 ## Robustness Advantages

-This implementation is **more robust than statsmodels** due to two key design choices:
+Built on the same core as `lowess`, this implementation is **more robust than statsmodels** due to two key design choices:

 ### MAD-Based Scale Estimation